Naval aviation: Interwar period

 Genuine aircraft carriers did not emerge beyond Britain until the early 1920s.

 The Japanese (1921) was the world's first purpose-built aircraft carrier, although the initial plans and laying down for (1924) had begun earlier.
 Both Hōshō and Hermes initially boasted the two most distinctive features of a modern aircraft carrier: a full-length flight deck and a starboard-side control tower island.
 Both continued to be adjusted in the light of further experimentation and experience, however: Hōshō even opted to remove its island entirely in favor of a less obstructed flight deck and improved pilot visibility.
 Instead, Japanese carriers opted to control their flight operations from a platform extending from the side of the flight deck.

 In the United States, Admiral William Benson attempted to entirely dissolve the USN's Naval Aeronautics program in 1919.
 Assistant Secretary of the Navy Franklin Roosevelt and others succeeded in maintaining it, but the service continued to support battleship-based doctrines.
 To counter Billy Mitchell's campaign to establish a separate Department of Aeronautics, Secretary of the Navy Josephus Daniels ordered a rigged test against in 1920 which reached the conclusion that "the entire experiment pointed to the improbability of a modern battleship being either destroyed or completely put out of action by aerial bombs."
 Investigation by the New-York Tribune that discovered the rigging led to Congressional resolutions compelling more honest studies.
 The sinking of involved violating the Navy's rules of engagement but completely vindicated Mitchell to the public.
 Some men, such as Captain (soon Rear Admiral) William A. Moffett, saw the publicity stunt as a means to increase funding and support for the Navy's aircraft carrier projects.
-Moffett was sure that he had to move decisively in order to avoid having his fleet air arm fall into the hands of a proposed combined Land/Sea Air Force which took care of all the United States's airpower needs.
+Moffett was sure that he had to move decisively to avoid having his fleet air arm fall into the hands of a proposed combined Land/Sea Air Force which took care of all the United States's airpower needs.
 (That very fate had befallen the two air services of the United Kingdom in 1918: the Royal Flying Corps had been combined with the Royal Naval Air Service to become the Royal Air Force, a condition which would remain until 1937.)
 Moffett supervised the development of naval air tactics throughout the '20s.
 The first aircraft carrier entered the U.S. fleet with the conversion of the collier USS Jupiter and its recommissioning as in 1922.